 Thus, directors should be made aware of the seriousness of cyber crime and the gravity of its consequences.
 A security breach — especially involving client information — can make the public easily lose their trust.
 Trust is a big factor would-be shareholders consider before making an investment in a company.

 How high is the awareness level of your company’s directors when it comes to security?
-Don’t let them take their chances — make sure that they’re using board portal software and board governance software to keep meeting documents secure all the time, even when they’re using their iPads or Android tablets for virtual collaborative sessions and electronic board meetings.
+Don’t let them take their chances — make sure that they’re using board portal software and board governance software to keep meeting documents secure all the time, even when they’re using their devices for virtual collaborative sessions and electronic board meetings.
 The system does away with paper-based board packs and board books and digitizes everything, making encryption (both in transmission and storage) as a means of protection possible.

 Combining All Three Pillars of Corporate Governance